AmoghJambekar/PasswordMasher/readme.md

-who else hates bad passwords? now, let your password marinate in the masher na dcome out with something strong as steel
+who else hates bad passwords? now, let your password marinate in the masher and come out with something strong as steel